-Defendants retained counsel and immediately began to defend the case, including alleging that Plaintiff executed an arbitration agreement that prevented her from bringing the class and PAGA claims alleged in the complaint.
-Plaintiff challenged the agreement, arguing that it was not binding or enforceable.
-Then, after early discussions among counsel, the Parties agreed to attend private mediation with Jeffrey Krivis on June 29, 2022.
+Defendant retained counsel and immediately began to defend the case.
+Then, after early discussions among counsel, the Parties agreed to attend private mediation.
 (Mankin Decl. ¶ 15).

 In preparation for the mediation, the Parties informally exchanged documents and information that allowed both sides to calculate the potential damages and evaluate potential risk, including policies and procedures pertaining to each claim alleged, and statistics relating to the number of current and former employees, number of shifts, pay periods worked and other things.
-Defendants also provided their written policies and practices and a robust sampling of payroll and timekeeping records for Class Members.
+Defendant also provided their written policies and practices and a robust sampling of payroll and timekeeping records for Class Members.
 This information enabled both parties to take a deep dive into the claims.
-Additionally, during this process, Plaintiff and her counsel analyzed, researched, and investigated the potential issues, including matters related to the calculation of damages, trial, and appellate issues and risks.
-Plaintiff also retained an expert (Jarrett Gorlick of Berger Consulting Group) to perform a statistical analysis of the claims and violations (Mankin Decl. ¶ 16).
+Additionally, during this process, Plaintiff and his counsel analyzed, researched, and investigated the potential issues, including matters related to the calculation of damages, trial, and appellate issues and risks.
+(Mankin Decl. ¶ 16).

-On June 29, 2022, Plaintiff and Defendants participated in mediation before Jeffrey Krivis, a highly regarded and experienced wage-and-hour class action mediator.
-The matter did not resolve at mediation, but the Parties continued negotiations and Mr. Krivis ultimately issued a mediator's proposal which was accepted by the Parties on July 19, 2022.
+On August 30, 2022, Plaintiff and Defendant participated in mediation before Jeff Ross, a highly regarded wage-and-hour mediator.
+The matter resolved at mediation pursuant to a mediator's proposal which was accepted by both Parties.
 (Mankin Decl. ¶ 17).
 The Parties now seek the Court's preliminary approval of the Settlement.